-Hit submit after filling in the short form.
-I will do a one card gift reading using the court cards only and tell you which royal family you belong to and which room is yours in the castle (give me a day or two – it will come in the claw of an emailed falcon).
-As much fun as this exercise is it will also give you insight into yourself and possibly inspire you in some way.
+Hit submit after filling in the short form below.
+I will do a one card gift reading using the court cards only, and tell you which royal family you belong to, which room is yours in the castle.
+As much fun as this exercise is, it will also give you insight into yourself and possibly inspire you in some way.
 I need only your first name and surname.

 Give me a day or two.
 It will come in the claw of an emailed falcon.